davejfranco/oci_devops_fastrack/resourcemanager/tutorial.md

 - Then we are going to replace the variable "compartment_id" fill it with the OCID of the compartment where we are deploying our resources, remember that in the console if we go to Menu -> Identity -> Comparments we will see the list of compartments and we will find the OCID we want to use.

-- Finally, as we did in the oci-cli tutorial, you need the OCID of the image to use for the worker nodes of our k8s cluster.
-Remember that you can visit https://docs.cloud.oracle.com/en-us/iaas/images/image/2fca4c99-1e9b-4a60-b41b-c73ee7ac36c1/ and obtain this validation according to the region where you are creating the resources; use this value to replace the "node_image_id" variable.

-  Note:

-  - If your in us-ashburn-1 the OCID you should use in the variable "node_image_id" es ocid1.image.oc1.iad.aaaaaaaamspvs3amw74gzpux4tmn6gx4okfbe3lbf5ukeheed6va67usq7qq
-  - Or if you are executing this lab on us-phoenix-1 the OCID you shoudl use in the "node_image_id" variable is ocid1.image.oc1.phx.aaaaaaaamff6sipozlita6555ypo5uyqo2udhjqwtrml2trogi6vnpgvet5q

 ## Pasos 2.
 Create the stack